daveydee33/membox5/README.md

 - [] Make items public or private

 # Bugs to Fix
-- item delete returns 'Server Error' instead of Not found..
+- item delete returns 'Server Error' instead of Not found.
+The catch is called if the req.params.id is not an ObjectID, eg. 'zzz'